gaehlerm/SoftwareEngineering/README.md

 I introduced a bug as the code should be `while number >= key:`.
 The bug was easily found by Copilot labs fix bug function.
 Highlight all code shown here and click "fix bug".

-Once again, there is the question whether this bug was fixed because copilot knows the code pattern or because it really "understands" what it does.
-The code has already been created by copilot itself.
+Once again, there is the question whether this bug was fixed because Copilot knows the code pattern or because it really "understands" what it does.
+The code has already been created by Copilot itself.

 ## Exceptions